micro-manager/micro-manager.github.io/_pages/ThorlabsUSBCamera.md

 by Thorlabs.
 Run MM and make a config file that uses the device adapter "ThorlabsUSBCamera".

-&lt;include notice icon="info" content="If you see ThorlabsUSBCamera listed as
-"(unavailable)" in the Hardware Configuration Wizard, try removing the file mmgr\_dal\_IDS\_uEye.dll from your Micro-Manager installation and restarting Micro-Manager.
-(The two device adapters will conflict with each other until a fix to Micro-Manager itself addressing this issue is available.)😎"&gt;
+{% include notice icon="info" content="If you see ThorlabsUSBCamera listed as `(unavailable)` in the Hardware Configuration Wizard, try removing the file mmgr\_dal\_IDS\_uEye.dll from your Micro-Manager installation and restarting Micro-Manager.
+(The two device adapters will conflict with each other until a fix to Micro-Manager itself addressing this issue is available.)" %}

 **Notes:** Besides USB2 and USB3 cameras, this adapter should also support GigE cameras of the same DCx family (but never tested).